matloff/TidyverseSkeptic/README.md

     seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.
 They will have no choice but to bend to RStudio's wishes.
-Then RStudio will have succeeded in an end-run around the governing body of the R language.
+Then **RStudio will have succeeded in an end-run around the governing body of the R language**.

-6. For the above reasons, RStudio is essentially operating as a monopolist ("essentially" because it is an unorthodox market).
-Though again this is well-intentioned, the adverse impacts are grave.
+6. For the above reasons, **RStudio is essentially operating as a monopolist**.
+It is not a financial monopoly, since R is free and RStudio does not directly benefit monetarily from the Tidyverse, but it is a classical monopoly in terms dominance of a single product, unfair competition and stifled innovation.
+Though again this is well-intentioned and the severity of the dominance is not yet complete, but adverse impacts are very serious and worsening.

+7. **The popularity of the Tidyverse is thus not a case a superior product rising to the top in a free market**.
+RStudio has seven or eight programmers working full time on developing Tidy, and the firm engages in broad, vigorous actions to promote the product, especially with the educational community.
+This is in great contrast to the open-source model of a large number of developers working in their spare time.

-7. One key example of the pernicious effects of this monopolistic situation is that RStudio's promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages, notably **data.table**.
+8. One key example of the pernicious effects of this monopolistic situation is that RStudio's **promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages**, notably **data.table**.
 Most in the "Tidyverse generation" are unaware of anything outside the Tidyverse.
 For instance, Hadley's book, *R for Data Science*, with Garrett Grolemund, barely mentions **data.table**.

-8. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
+9. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
 My objection is in Point 5 above.
 I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
 I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
 (Just an example; both the Tidyverse and I use S3.)

-9. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
-I would argue that the Tidyverse makes R *harder* to learn for this group.
+10. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
+As a longtime, award-winning educator, I very strongly dispute this.  **I would argue that the Tidyverse makes R *harder* to learn**.

-10. RStudio can easily remedy the situation.
+11. **RStudio could easily remedy the situation**.
 I have recommendations at the end of this essay.

 # dplyr vs. data.table